ahron-chet/DarkScryC2/README.md

 ## Environment configuration

-The `.env.example` file documents all required environment variables including Redis connection, C2 server host/port and Django database settings.
+The `.env.example` file documents all required environment variables including Redis connection, server component host/port and Django database settings.
 Copy it to `.env` and adjust the values for your environment.

 ## Testing

 No automated tests are provided.
 Running `pytest` currently reports that no tests are collected.

+## Disclaimer

+DarkScryC2 exists solely to help organizations test and improve their security.
+Operate it only in environments where you have been granted explicit permission.
+Any use of this project for unauthorized access or malicious activity is strictly forbidden.
+The authors provide this code for educational and defensive scenarios and disclaim responsibility for misuse.